Akshit74/Akshit74/README.md

 # 💫 About Me:
-Building and Learning MERN applications.
+Building and Learning with MERN.

 ## 🌐 Socials: